lihini223/C-Programming/Square Root Calculator/README.md

 - Reads  previously saved text file from the hard disk and display the count, Given Number, Square Value and the System time and diplay again with the current system time.

 # Report
-- Introduction about the program.
+- Introduction about the program
-- Different Technology and Codes use to develop above program.
+- Different Technology and Codes use to develop above program
 - Source Code
 - Output of each program on the Screen
+- Saved text files